greenelab/deep-review/sections/05_treat.md

 clinical application is unlikely until the model has been shown to be effective .
-The impressive applications of deep reinforcement learning to other domains [@doi:10.1038/nature16961] have relied on knowledge of the underlying processes (e..g the rules of the game).
+The impressive applications of deep reinforcement learning to other domains [@doi:10.1038/nature16961] have relied on knowledge of the underlying processes (e.g. the rules of the game).
 Some models have been developed for targeted medical problems [@doi:10.1136/amiajnl-2013-001815], but a generalized engine is beyond current capabilities.
 Further development of the rules underlying biological processes could unleash deep learning methods that